How to Buy Quality Clothes Without Spending a Fortune

 Buy During the Off-Season

 Avoid buying on impulse by purchasing clothing in the off-season when you can find quality items on sale.
 Retailers want to get rid of stock when products are not in season.
-For example, few people are looking to buy ski gear in the height of spring or summer.
-Because there may be more supply than demand for ski gear at that time, retailers will reduce the price and sell the clothing at a discount.
+For example, few people are looking to buy ski gear in the spring or summer.
+Because there may be more supply than demand for ski gear at that time, retailers will sell it at a discount.

 Look for Clearance Sales

-Fashion trends typically last one season, and then new styles and products appear on the market.
-Retailers may find themselves with too much inventory going into a new season.
-To sell the inventory and not lose too much money, they will sell items in clearance sales, often with slashed prices.
+Fashion trends typically last one season, after which new styles and products appear on the market.
+Retailers may find themselves with too much old inventory going into a new season, so to avoid losing money, they’ll slash prices and sell items in clearance sales.

 Consider Alternative Fabrics and Materials

-Why does one t-shirt cost $50 and another $15?
-It could be because the $50 t-shirt has better quality fabric.
-Similarly, a pair of boots made of leather will be more expensive than a pair made of synthetic leather.
-In some cases, you might pay more for an item of clothing made of more durable or breathable materials.
-Investment pieces may be made of finer materials and crafted with more care to last longer.
+Why does one T-shirt cost $50, while another is only $15?
+It could be because the more expensive T-shirt is made of better-quality fabric.
+Similarly, a pair of real leather boots may be more expensive than a pair made of synthetic leather.
+In some cases, you might pay more for an item of clothing comprising durable or breathable materials.
+These are typically investment pieces made of finer materials and crafted with more care to last longer.

-Also, less pricey synthetic materials may get a bad rap.
-For example, faux leather may be considered an unsuitable material for a shoe because it is unbreathable and less durable.
-Polyester is often compared to silk and is lambasted for not being “natural.”
-However, faux leather footwear may appeal to vegans, and polyester blouses last a lot longer than their silk counterparts.
-So, don’t discount alternatives.
+Cheaper, synthetic material-based products often get a bad rap.
+For example, synthetic materials for shoes may be less breathable and durable than leather.
+Polyester is often compared to silk and criticized for not being “natural.”
+However, footwear made with synthetic materials may appeal to vegans, and polyester blouses last a lot longer than their silk counterparts.
+So don’t discount alternatives.

 Recommended: High-Paying Vocational Trade Jobs